-Fetches the most recent HKWorkout from HealthKit and displays the time spent in each heart rate zone, using the new iOS 27 zoneGroupsByType API.
+Fetches the most recent completed workout from HealthKit and displays the time spent in each heart rate zone alongside the zone boundaries, demonstrating the new zoneGroupsByType API.

 import SwiftUI